SolidLabResearch/WhatsInAPod/content/document_centric.md

 #### Alternative Web APIs to the pod # {#document-centric-alternative-apis}
-Given that data under the document-centric interpretation is structured within a specific document hierarchy with the aforementioned explicit and implicit meanings, several applications encounter practical limitations when the data they require happens to be structured across multiple documents.
+Given that data under the document-centric interpretation is structured within a specific document hierarchy with the aforementioned explicit and implicit aspects, several applications encounter practical limitations when the data they require happens to be structured across multiple documents.
 In an attempt to address such cases,